top of page

 A Greater Boston Area Therapist

-Following this emerging science, in 2020 the ICD-10 added two diagnoses: chronic primary pain (CPP) and chronic secondary pain (CSP).
-The World Health Organization defines CPP as, “pain that persists for longer than three months and is associated with significant emotional distress or functional disability and that cannot be explained by another chronic condition.”
-Chronic secondary pain occurs when pain begins as a symptom of physical disease or injury but persists beyond successful treatment.
-Some examples include chronic neck and back pain, ongoing muscle pain and tension, fibromyalgia, irritable bowel syndrome, chronic fatigue; tension headaches, migraines, and many more.
-It is also important note that this same process can exacerbate symptoms of chronic medical conditions.
+Building upon this evolving science, the International Classification of Diseases, Tenth Edition (ICD-10) introduced two new diagnoses in 2020: chronic primary pain (CPP) and chronic secondary pain (CSP).
+CPP is defined by the World Health Organization as "pain that persists for longer than three months, is associated with significant emotional distress or functional disability, and cannot be explained by another chronic condition."
+On the other hand, CSP occurs when pain initially emerges as a symptom of physical disease or injury but continues beyond successful treatment.
+Examples of these conditions include chronic neck and back pain, ongoing muscle pain and tension, fibromyalgia, irritable bowel syndrome, chronic fatigue, tension headaches, migraines, and many more.
+It's essential to note that this same process can exacerbate symptoms of chronic medical conditions.